A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

-\emph{Computation Time}.
-The computation complexity in our model mainly involve four parts: the construction of the initial contour, the estimation of the shape gradients, the construction of tubular domains, and the extraction of geodesic paths.
+The computation complexity in our model mainly involve four parts: the construction of the initial contour, the estimation of the region-based energy gradients, the construction of tubular domains, and the extraction of geodesic paths.
 The last two parts can be efficiently solved by the fast marching methods whose computation complexity has been analyzed in Section~\ref{subsec_FMSolver}.
 Here we report here the computation time for the image (with $450\times 600$ grid points) in row $4$ of Fig.~\ref{fig_ClutterDemos}.
 We apply the polygon construction method for the initial contour which cost $0.18$ seconds with three landmark points.
 The contour evolution process requires around $3$ seconds to stabilize.
-This test was conducted on an Intel Core i9 $3.6$GHz architecture with $96$GB RAM, using a C++ implementation for the FM-ASR and a MATLAB implementation for the computation of shape gradients of Bhattacharyya coefficient-based term.
+This test was conducted on an Intel Core i9 $3.6$GHz architecture with $96$GB RAM, using a C++ implementation for the FM-ASR method and a MATLAB implementation for the computation of regional energy gradients of the Bhattacharyya coefficient-based term.